survivejs/webpack-book/manuscript/understanding_loaders/01_loader_definitions.md

 ### Enforcing Order

 Even though it would be possible to develop an arbitrary configuration using the rule above, it can be convenient to be able to force certain rules to be applied before or after regular ones.
-This is where a field known as `enforce` can come in handy.
+This is where a the `enforce` field can come in handy.
 It can be set to either `pre` or `post` to push processing either before or after other loaders.

 We used the idea earlier in the *Linting JavaScript* chapter.
 Linting is a good example as the build should fail before it does anything else.
 Using `enforce: 'post'` is rarer and it would imply you want to perform a check against the built source.
 Performing analysis against the built source is one potential example.